jenkinsci/jenkinsfile-runner/README.md

 ```

 Next, create a directory and assemble all the plugins that you'd like to use with the build.
-One way to do this is to run Jenkins setup wizard and install the default set of plugins.
+One way to do this is to run the Jenkins setup wizard and install the default set of plugins.
 This is a gap intended to be filled with [configuration as code](https://github.com/jenkinsci/configuration-as-code-plugin)
 ```
 JENKINS_HOME=/tmp/jenkins_home java -jar jenkins.war